-From the fruit orchards of Emmett and the dairy cows of Meridian to Boise’s organic vegetable gardens, the Treasure Valley and surrounding Southern Idaho region has an incredible agricultural legacy.
+From the fruit orchards of Emmett and the dairy cows of Meridian to Boise’s organic vegetable gardens, the Treasure Valley has an incredible agricultural legacy.
 This legacy should be shared with everyone who lives here.
 Our mission is to raise awareness of farms within miles of your neighborhood and provide an easier way to support and enjoy nearby agricultural bounty.

 Low Waste Delivery

-We deliver your groceries in recyclable brown paper bags and reusable cooler bags to cut down on unnecessary waste.
+We deliver your groceries in recyclable paper grocery bags and reusable cooler bags to cut down on unnecessary waste.

 I grew up near Maple Grove and Victory road in Boise, Idaho.
 My family raised small flocks of sheep and chickens, grew a big garden, and harvested apricots and eggs.
-In high school I enjoyed the responsibility of raising a Jersey heifer for dairy auction at the Western Idaho Fair.
+In high school I raised a Jersey heifer for the dairy auction at the Western Idaho Fair.

 Apart from my personal experience with raising animals and gardening, I'm a regular city person living in Boise.
 Like others here, I care about healthy food, the environment, and our community.

 During the pandemic and lockdown of 2020, people around the globe faced rows of empty grocery shelves on their trips to the store.
-Boise-metro residents were no different.
-This period of scarcity fueled a passion I already had for fresh food and the people of the Boise-metro area.
+Treasure Valley residents were no different.
+This period of scarcity fueled a passion I already had for fresh food and the people of the Treasure Valley.

-My hope is to make it easier for farmers and backyard growers to sell their goods to the people closest to them.
-In doing so, I hope communities across the Boise-metro area will grow more connected and self-sufficient.
+My hope is to make it easier for farmers and urban growers to sell their goods to the people closest to them.
+In doing so, I hope communities across the Treasure Valley will grow more connected and self-sufficient.

 Thank you for supporting local farmers!